freenas/freenas-docs/userguide/services.rst

     :ref:`Certificates`.

 #.
 In
-    :menuselection:`Services --> FTP`,
+    :menuselection:`Services --> FTP`, click :guilabel:`Advanced`,
-    check the box :guilabel:`Enable TLS` and select the certificate in the :guilabel:`Certificate` drop-down menu.
+    check :guilabel:`Enable TLS`, and select the certificate in the :guilabel:`Certificate` drop-down menu.

 #.
 Specify secure FTP when accessing the %brand% system.
 For